-Kaspersky labs advises RDP Bruteforce attacks are on the rise especially by those involved with the development and spread of ransomware.
+Kaspersky labs advises RDP Bruteforce attacks are on the rise particularly by those involved with the development and spread of ransomware.
 IT folks should close RDP if they don't use it.
 If they must use RDP, the best way to secure it is to either whitelist IP's on a firewall or not expose it to the Internet.
-Put RDP behind a firewall, only allow RDP from local traffic, setup a VPN to the firewall and enforce strong password policies, especially on any admin accounts or those with RDP privileges.
+Put RDP behind a firewall, only allow RDP from local traffic, setup a VPN to the firewall, use an RDP gateway, change the default RDP port (TCP 3389) and enforce strong password policies, especially on any admin accounts or those with RDP privileges.

 You should also rely on behavior detection programs rather then standard anti-virus definition (signature) detection software only.
 This means using programs that can detect when malware is in the act of modifying/encrypting files AND stop it rather than just detecting the malicious file itself which in most cases is not immediately detected by anti-virus software.

 Some anti-virus and anti-malware programs include built-in anti-exploitation protection.